Arize-ai/phoenix/docs/user-guide.md

 ## Testing/Staging

-In the testing and staging environment, Phoenix supports comprehensive evaluation, benchmarking, and dataset curation.
+In the testing and staging environment, Phoenix supports comprehensive evaluation, benchmarking, and data curation.
 Traces, prompt tracking, and embedding visualizer remain important in the testing and staging phase, helping teams identify and resolve issues before deployment.

 ### Benchmarking of Evals